Thomas Lewis (Virginia politician): Early life

 Lewis was born to Colonel John Lewis (1678–1762) and Margaret Lynn Lewis (1693–1773) in County Donegal, Ireland on April 27, 1718.
 Needing to leave Ireland after killing his landlord, John Lewis immigrated to Philadelphia in 1728; and two years later brought over his family, including Thomas and his brothers Andrew and William.
 In the summer of 1732 the Lewis family moved to the western frontier, following the Shenandoah River south into Virginia, and finally settled near the headwaters of the south fork in what was then vast Spotsylvania County.
 The family established a farm and built "Fort Lewis," a stockade fort, for defense against Native American raids.

 The Crown in 1736 granted Robert Beverley's son, Col. William Beverley, a wealthy planter and merchant from Essex County in the Virginia colony, 118,491 acres (478 km^{2}) in what would become Augusta County.
 This effectively made the Lewis family squatters on Beverley's new land grant.
 John Lewis corrected this in 1739 by purchasing 2,071 acres (8 km^{2}) along Lewis Creek (about a mile (2 km) east of what is now Staunton, Virginia) from Beverley.
 He named his new home "Bellefonte".

 Thomas Lewis was considered an ardent student as a young man, partly because he was very nearsighted.
 Later, he learned surveying and read law.
 As early as 1739 he began acquiring land of his own to the south and west of Beverley's Manor in what is today Rockingham and Bath counties.

 Lewis married Jane Strother (from an established family in Stafford County) on January 26, 1749, and moved north to what would later become Rockingham County.
-The couple built a plantation they called "Lynnwood" near Port Republic and the confluence of the north and south forks of the Shenandoah River.
+The couple built a plantation they called "Lynnwood" near Port Republic and the confluence of the North and South Rivers, forming the South Fork of the Shenandoah River.
 They raised thirteen children.
 One son, Thomas Lewis, Jr., served in the U.S. Congress as well as the Virginia House of Delegates.